widberg/fuel-brute/README.md

 # fuel-brute
-CRC32 Brute Force Solver For FUEL
+CRC32 Brute Force Solver For Asobo Studio's FUEL (2009)

 <sup>This repository is a relative of the main [FMTK repository](https://github.com/widberg/fmtk).</sup>